A Day In the Life Of a Discipline Engineer

 What impact do you see renewable energy having on the industry and how do you compare it to when you first started your career?

 Renewable energy has added to the uncertainties which afflict the energy industry.
 The prices of oil and gas have typically been driven by the markets and are vulnerable to both changes in government and government policy.
 Renewables are an important part of the armoury to provide a reliable energy supply, and their importance will grow over time.
-However, it is apparent from the energy crisis in Europe this year that they are areas of development required.
+However, it is apparent from the energy crisis in Europe this year that there are areas of development required.

 If you could give yourself advice when you first started your career, what would it be?